-(herein called the "Union")

-- and -

-(herein called the "Producer")

-WHEREAS the Union is a trade union that represents Technicians engaged on a Motion Picture or Television production;

-AND WHEREAS the Producer is in need of competent Technicians for the production of the motion picture/television production named in Article 1 hereof;

-AND WHEREAS in order to ensure a supply of competent Technicians for the aforesaid production, the parties have entered into this Voluntary Recognition Agreement;

-NOW THEREFORE the Union and the Producer agree as follows:

-- The Producer recognizes the Union as the sole and exclusive bargaining agent for all Technicians employed/engaged by the Producer on the following production: (insert name) - The Union and the Producer agree that the Collective Agreement between the Union and the Canadian Media Producers Association effective January 1, 2022 to December 31, 2024 (the "Collective Agreement") shall apply to the production named in Article 1, including all amendments and/or renewals of such Collective Agreement. - The Producer shall apply the Collective Agreement to all Technicians employed/engaged by the Producer on the production named in Article 1 hereof and the Collective Agreement shall be effective on the earliest of the following dates: - the date on which pre-production commences, or - the date on which any person is engaged to perform duties hereunder, or - the date on which a Deal Memo (as listed in Appendix D) is signed, or - the date on which this agreement is signed. - Any dispute with respect to the interpretation, application, administration or alleged violation of this Voluntary Recognition Agreement shall be resolved pursuant to Article 6 of the Collective Agreement.
+VOLUNTARY RECOGNITION AGREEMENT BETWE EEN: NABET 700-M UNIFOR (herein called the "Union") - and - (herein called the "Producer") EAS the Union is a trade union that represents Technicians engaged on a Motion Picture or ion production; /HEREAS the Producer is in need of competent Technicians for the production of the motion television production named in Article 1 hereof; /HEREAS in order to ensure a supply of competent Technicians for the aforesaid production, the have entered into this Voluntary Recognition Agreement; NOW T HEREFORE the Union and the Producer agree as follows: 1.
+The Producer recognizes the Union as the sole and exclusive bargaining agent for all Technicians employed/engaged by the Producer on the following production: (insert name) 2.
+The Union and the Producer agree that the Collective Agreement between the Union and the Canadian Media Producers Association effective January 1, 2025 to December 31, 2027 (the "Collective Agreement") shall apply to the production named in Article 1 , including all amendments and/or renewals of such Collective Agreement.
+3. The Producer shall apply the Collective Agreement to all Technicians employed/engaged by the Producer on the production named in Article 1 hereof and the Collective Agreement shall be effective on the earliest of the following dates: the date on which pre-production commences, or the date on which any person is engaged to perform duties hereunder, or the date on which a Deal Memo (as listed in Appendix D) is signed, or the date on which this agreement is signed.
+4. Any dispute with respect to the interpretation, application, administration or alleged violation of this Voluntary Recognition Agreement shall be resolved pursuant to Article 6 of the Collective Agreement.
+NESS WHEREOF the Union and the Producer have executed this Voluntary Recognition nent this day of, 20 HE UNION: FOR THE PRODUCER: